svgdotjs/svg.js/README.md

 __`returns`: `element`__

 ### toParent()
-Moves an element to a different parent (similar to `add`), but without changing its visual representation.
+Moves an element to a different parent (similar to `addTo`), but without changing its visual representation.
 All transformations are merged and applied to the element.

 ```javascript
 rect.toParent(group) // looks the same as before